Catholic Church in the United States: Catholics and pilgrimage sites

+There have been many notable American Catholics, including clergy members, entertainment actors, hosts, and singers, as well as famous politicians, basketball players, and novelists.
+Moreover, there have been many famous American pilgrimage sites constructed and developed.

 Charles Carroll III (top left) was the only Catholic signatory of the Declaration of Independence.
-John F. Kennedy (top right) and Joe Biden (bottom left) are the only Catholics to have ever been elected President; additionally, Biden and JD Vance (bottom right) are also the only Catholics to have ever been elected Vice President.
+John F. Kennedy (top right) and Joe Biden (bottom left) are the only Catholics ever to have been elected President; additionally, Biden and JD Vance (bottom right) are also the only Catholics ever to have been elected Vice President.